-The SubscriberID, consisting of the IP address of either the client CPE device or CM, identifies the user requesting the service.
+The SubscriberID, consisting of the IPv4 or IPv6 address of either the CM or client CPE device (either directly connected to the CM or on a routable network behind the CM), identifies the user requesting the service.
 In complex network environments this address may be used to route Gate Control messages between a number of Policy Servers and to determine which CMTS is providing service to a particular endpoint.
-In addition to the IP address a subscriber may also be identified via a FQDN or some opaque data (object defined below) relevant to the service in question.
+In addition to the IPv4 or IPv6 address, a subscriber may also be identified via a FQDN or some opaque data (object defined below) relevant to the service in question.